beyawnko/Beya_Waifu/README.md

 glass->setRefractionScale(1.33f);
 ```

+### Main window integration

+The Settings panel exposes a checkbox labeled **Enable Liquid Glass**.
+Toggling
+this option overlays a refractive sphere on the central widget using the
+`icon/BackgroudMode.png` texture as its environment.
+The overlay resizes with the
+window and can be enabled or disabled at runtime.

 ## RealCUGAN and RealESRGAN

 Both upscalers rely on the ncnn Vulkan backend and run without a Python or CUDA